ycpcs/cs320-spring2016/assign/assign01.md

 In your description of the system, include sketches of what the user interface will look like.

 **What language(s) and programming environment will you use?** My **strong** recommendation is to use Java and Eclipse, using Java servlets and Java Server Pages (JSPs).
-I would recommend that you do *not* use client-side JavaScript.
+I also strongly recommend that you do **not** use client-side JavaScript.
+Also do **not** try to implement a game, as previous history has shown that game development for this class has a low-rate (5%) of success.

-I *strongly* recommend that you discuss your idea with me before you submit your proposal.
+I **strongly** recommend that you discuss your idea with me before you submit your proposal.

 Submitting
 ==========

-Have one team member create a  folder in Google Docs named "CS320-TeamProject-www-xxx-yyy-zzz", replacing "www-xxx-yyy-zzz" with the last names of the members of your project team.
+Have one team member create a  folder in Google Drive named "CS320-TeamProject-www-xxx-yyy-zzz", replacing "www-xxx-yyy-zzz" with the last names of the members of your project team.

-Then create your Project Proposal in that folder, also using Google Docs.
+Then create your Project Proposal in that folder, using Google Docs.
 Share the folder with all team members and with me.

-This folder will be your means of submission for all non-programming-related team assignments.
+This folder will be your means of submission for all **non-programming-related team** assignments.

 Name your Project Proposal document **assign01-www-xxx-yyy-zzz**, again substituting the last names of your project team members.